Stomach sleeve without surgery shows promise for fatty liver

 Summary

-This study tests whether a non-surgical stomach reduction procedure, called endoscopic sleeve gastroplasty (ESG), can improve liver health in people with obesity and advanced NASH (a severe form of fatty liver disease).
-Researchers will measure changes in liver function and pressure in the liver's main blood vessel over 12 months.
-The goal is to see if weight loss from ESG can reduce liver damage and scarring.
+This study looks at whether a non-surgical stomach reduction procedure (endoscopic sleeve gastroplasty) can improve liver health in people with obesity and advanced NASH (a severe form of fatty liver disease).
+Twenty adults with obesity and biopsy-confirmed NASH with advanced scarring will have the procedure and be followed for 12 months.
+Researchers will measure changes in liver function, scarring, and fat content using liver biopsies and imaging.

 Disclaimer